-Edit 2018: Note that I have learned a lot about this topic ever since this presentation was recorded.
-I have by now read the paper by Dr Marquita Volken which was recently made available and is based on her lecture which I was refering to in the video.
+Edit 2018/19: I regularly unlist older vids which I consider out-dated or incomplete.
+The one on historical gaits is one of them.
+However, because people keep asking for it, the video is now accessible again via this Patreon post.
+Note that I have learned a lot about this topic ever since this presentation was recorded.
+If you please, find out more below.
+Here is the paper by Dr Marquita Volken which was made available shortly after my video was published.
+It is based on her lecture which I was refering to in the above video.

-I think that, while a forefoot strike in medieval martial arts and likely in a courtly context is well documented in contemporary art, the paper fails to present convincing evidence for this gait to have been used by each and everyone, leave alone having been predominant, as it says on p.
+I think that, while a forefoot strike as part of a specific way of moving in medieval martial arts, as well as in a courtly context and in historical dance, is well documented in contemporary art, Dr Volken's paper (and a 2019 article in a French magazine named "Moyen Âge") fails to present convincing evidence for this gait to have been used by each and everyone, leave alone having been predominant, as stated on p.
 27 at the end of the first paragraph.
 In all fairness, the text is about 15th century arming shoes, not about gaits in general.
 However, I would have expected a more precise establishment of diverse contexts, or at least a more differentiated approach.
 Even today, people use different gaits depending on ground, foot wear and action, as has been pointed out to me repeatedly by viewers, and rightly so.
 It would not be surprising if medieval military activities would have called for specialised body mechanics, which possibly might have been less relevant in other contexts of action.
 If this was indeed not the case, I would have liked to see more in-depth data and evidence to back up the more general assertions.